KuroP1/katacoda-scenarios/Grafana/Grafana2/step3.md

 ![Alt text](https://raw.githubusercontent.com/KuroP1/katacoda-scenarios/main/Grafana/Grafana2/images/step%203-7.PNG "a title")

-click 'edit SQL' to modify the SQL statement and copy this SQL statement
+click 'edit SQL' to modify the SQL statement and copy this SQL statement *note that the 'format as' should change to 'table'

 `SELECT convert(argument using utf8), count(*)
 FROM mysql.general_log